knutzk/knutzk.github.io/_publications/pcjedi.md

 layout       : none
 ---

-This work introduces PC-JeDi, a diffusion model for generating particle clouds in high-energy physics, enabling improved simulation and analysis of jet formation and particle interactions.
+PC-JeDi introduces a diffusion model for generating particle clouds in high-energy physics, enabling improved simulation and analysis of jet formation and particle interactions.